 - The core is fully utilized as the conductors are distributed over the slots on the armature periphery.

-Incase of three phase alternator, three single-phase windings are placed on the armature, by 60 degree (electrical) apart from each other.
+In case of three phase alternator, three single-phase windings are placed on the armature, by 60 degrees (electrical) apart from each other.

 |Slots No: 1, 2, 7, 8, 13, 14, 19, and 20 for R phase|